Bosonic content of three-fermion highest-spin states: Shapes

 \section{Shapes}

 The realization that many-fermion wave functions must be antisymmetric is formally encoded in Heisenberg's standard basis~\cite{Heisenberg26}, commonly known as Slater determinants~\cite{Slater29}.
 Mathematically, these are \emph{primitive realizations} of the Pauli principle: using them in calculations is a formal safeguard against violating it.
+A detailed description of the various operational representations of many-body fermion functions is found in Ref.~\cite{Koch21}.

 It appears now that the many-body Hilbert space has a finer structure in addition to being a vector space~\cite{Sunko16-1}.
 The spatial component of a wave function of $N$ identical particles (a wave function for short) in $d$ dimensions,